dychen/django-tutorial/README.md

 Now, you have to reload the shell for the changes to take place.
 The following command just reloads ~/.bashrc, which is just as good:

 	exec bash

+Ror Python, do the same thing, except the path will be /usr/local/share/python.

 <a name="gittutorial">Git Tutorial</a>
 ------------------------------------